elbatk/vsts-cli/samples/git-aliases.md

-# Using Azure Devops CLI with Git
+# Using Azure DevOps CLI with Git

-You can configure the Azure Devops CLI to add git aliases for common git-based Azure Devops CLI commands like creating or adding reviewers to pull requests.
+You can configure the Azure DevOps CLI to add git aliases for common git-based Azure DevOps CLI commands like creating or adding reviewers to pull requests.

-## Configure Azure Devops CLI to add git aliases
+## Configure the Azure DevOps CLI to add git aliases

 Run the `az devops configure` command with the `--use-git-aliases` flag set to `yes` to set up git aliases: